Subaru WRX Insurance Rates

 Feel free to get started by reading through the information below.
 And don’t forget to enter your five-digit ZIP code in our free online tool to compare Subaru WRX rates from multiple companies.

-Price estimates include $500 physical damage insurance deductibles, minimum liability limits, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all states and for all WRX models.
+These estimates include $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates include averaging for all 50 U.S. states and for different WRX trim levels.

 Use the form below to get customized rates for your location.